NothingLeftProject/NothingLeft-Backend/README_en.md

 - But the core of us is a planning(time management) system rooted in GTD.
 With this system, you can achieve GTD easily and totally.
 More information about our project will be showed under here.

 ### How GTD works
-- About this topic, you can know more on [Wikipedia](https://en.wikipedia.org/wiki/Getting_Things_Done).
+- About this topic, you can go to [Wikipedia](https://en.wikipedia.org/wiki/Getting_Things_Done).
 I will only make some simply introduction here.
 - The core of GTD：
   - GTD's core thinks that only when you arrage everything well, you can focus on what you going to do and improve your effectiveness.
   - GTD thinks your stress is not because there are too many things to do, but because you have too many things didn't do.